KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 </html>
 ```

 NewActive binary is not found.
 Luckily, Wayback machine has 56 captures of the URL.
-The snapshot from March 9, 2021 allows to download NewActive.exe - installer for Netsurveillance CMS.
-Setting this up and enabling ActiveX in Internet Explorer allows access to login page.
+The snapshot from March 9, 2021 allows to download NewActive[.]exe - installer for Netsurveillance CMS.
+Setting this up and enabling ActiveX in Internet Explorer allows access to login page:

 ![Login page](images/Login.png)

 Login credentials are `admin:<password created during setup on ICSee app>`.
-After successful login, NETSurveillanceWEB control panel opens and there is a possibility to choose either main media stream or extra (lower resolution) stream.
+After successful login, NETSurveillanceWEB control panel opens and there is a possibility to choose either main media stream or extra (lower resolution) stream:

 ![Control panel](images/NETSurveillanceWEB_main.png)